bqbbo/jlox-interpreter/README.md

 ## About

-jlox is the Java implementation of the programming language Lox, created by Robert Nystrom along with his interpreters guidebook, [_Crafting Interpreters_](https://craftinginterpreters.com/). jlox is a Tree-Walk Interpreter written entirely with Java 7 and builtin libraries; none of its functionality uses any external helpers. jlox is Part One of a two-part series of implementations, the other being clox, a C implementation with the same features, but more complexity.
+jlox is the Java implementation of the programming language Lox, created by Robert Nystrom along with his interpreters' guidebook, [_Crafting Interpreters_](https://craftinginterpreters.com/). jlox is a Tree-Walk Interpreter written entirely with Java 7 and built-in libraries; none of its functionality uses any external helpers. jlox is Part One of a two-part series of implementations, the other being clox, a C implementation with the same features, but more complexity.

 ## Additional Features

 A portion of my code differs from the book; my code is linted significantly better and has more extensive commenting on a per-method basis.
 Variables are renamed to make them slightly more clear to read.

-I included multiple extra features not included in the main body of the book; most were additional challenges, but some were completely unique.
+I included multiple extra features not included in the main body of the book; most were additional challenges, but some were unique.
 Below is everything that is not necessarily in the original implementation.

 -   Modulo Operator: `8 % 2 = 0`
 -   Exponent Operator (Inspired by Python): `2 ** 3 = 8`